david-barnett/microViz/README.md

 # If you are on windows you will need to install RTools so that your computer can build this package
 # Follow instructions here: http://jtleek.com/modules/01_DataScientistToolbox/02_10_rtools/

-# # How to authenticate your R to install from this private github repo # #
-install.packages("usethis")
-install.packages("credentials")
-usethis::create_github_token()
-# a github webpage will open (you might need to log in)
-# Enter a PAT name that reminds you which computer you are currently on
-# Click "generate token" at the bottom of the webpage, then run the following code in R, then copy/paste the PAT when requested:
-credentials::set_github_pat()
-# More help/instructions may be found on: https://happygitwithr.com/credential-caching.html#how-to-get-a-pat

 # If you don't already have the latest versions of phyloseq and microbiome, you should install these from bioconductor:

 if (!requireNamespace("BiocManager", quietly = TRUE))